 In all, more than 10,000 texts between Page and Strzok were turned over to the DOJ Inspector General.
 They included numerous messages where the two lovers mocked President Trump as “an idiot” and a “menace” and discussed what they should do to keep him from defeating their heroine, Hillary.

-On Wednesday, Republican Congressman Trey Gowdy grilled Deputy Attorney General Rod Rosenstein (an Obama holdover), demanding to know “what the hell is going on” with the FBI.
+This week, Republican Congressman Trey Gowdy grilled Deputy Attorney General Rod Rosenstein (an Obama holdover), demanding to know “what the hell is going on” with the FBI.
 Gowdy asked how the Mueller team can impartially investigate Trump given their hatred of the president.
 Good question.

 Latest posts by Samantha Chang (see all)